 You can see the nubs and rough patches where the support sprues have been removed.
 There are a fair few of these, mostly on her cloak.
-But I don’t think they will be noticable when I’ve painted her.
+But I don’t think they will be noticeable when I’ve painted her.

 In terms of layer lines, I can only see layer lines if she’s close up and in really bright light.
 They aren’t noticeable from the tabletop that’s for sure.

-My brother and friend also got Hero Forge custom minis so I’ve included photos of their minis as more examples.
+My brother and a friend also got Hero Forge custom minis so I’ve included photos of their minis as more examples.

 How durable are Hero Forge minis?

 The only thing I need to be careful with is her staff which does bend if I apply a little pressure.
 But at least it bends, rather then being rigid and more prone to snapping.

 Of course, only time will tell how durable my mini is!